znuny/manual/source/releases/installupdate/install.rst

 Enable Znuny Cron
 *****************

-Switch to the otrs user:
+Switch to the znuny user:

 .. code-block:: bash